Belief Bias Identification: A model of multiple belief biases

 In order to incorporate updating biases, let a non-Bayesian agent use a distorted likelihood and prior when she updates.\footnote{These distortions are often seen \citep{benjamin2019errors} as part of an ``as-if model."
 This means that the model does not take the stand that biased agents actually follow Bayes' Theorem with different likelihood and prior functions, but instead, that these distortions imply equivalent behavior to agents interpreting too little, or too much, from information signals (or prior beliefs) when they update.} These distortions can be expressed as exponential deviations of the likelihood and prior.
 Namely, $\Tilde{L}(p|s_1, \dots, s_n) = (L(p|s_1, \dots, s_n))^\gamma$ would represent the distorted likelihood and $\Tilde{\pi}(p) = (\pi(p))^\delta$ would represent a distorted prior of the non-Bayesian agent ($\gamma, \delta >0$).
 The parameters $\gamma \neq 1$ and $\delta \neq 1$ indicate deviations from Bayesian updating due to distortions of the likelihood and prior respectively.
 With these modified functions such a non-Bayesian agent has a posterior beta distribution with parameters $\Tilde{a}_n,\Tilde{b}_n$ such that:

-In particular $\gamma > 1$ indicates ``overinference" while $\gamma < 1$ shows ``underinference"; that is, believing that the information signal $S$ is more/less informative than it actually is.
-Similarly, parameter $\delta > 1$ indicates ``base rate overuse" and $\delta < 1$, ``base rate neglect"; which implies that the prior is more/less informative than a Bayesian agent perceives it to be.
+In particular $\gamma > 1$ indicates ``overinference" while $\gamma \in [0,1)$ shows ``underinference"; that is, believing that the information signal $S$ is more/less informative than it actually is.
+A parameter of $\gamma <0$ reflects updating against the information signal.
+Similarly, parameter $\delta > 1$ indicates ``base-rate overuse" and $\delta < 1$, ``base-rate neglect"; which implies that the prior is more/less informative than a Bayesian agent perceives it to be.
 This bias structure conceptually resembles Grether-regressions,\footnote{That is, binary-state regressions where inference biases and base-rate biases are identified.} as the same type of biases can be identified.
-The next section shows how equations \eqref{eq.non-bayes S_a} and \eqref{eq.non-bayes S_b} can be extended to incorporate more biases.
+The next section shows how equations \eqref{eq.non-bayes S_a} and \eqref{eq.non-bayes S_b} can be extended to incorporate incrementally more biases.